akarsh323/akarsh323/README.md

 -🌱 I'm actively learning and contributing to cutting-edge projects in these fields.

--💡 Looking to collaborate on exciting AI/ML initiatives, including courses like Andrew Ng's Machine Learning.
+-💡 Looking to collaborate on exciting AI/ML initiatives, including projects  like Andrew Ng's Machine Learning projects .

 -📫 Feel free to connect with me via email or GitHub for collaboration.